adolfomarver/ipcaster/README.md

 Next steps:

-* Add a front end HTML interface.
+* Integrate the service in a distributed / scalable webapp including an HTML front-end.